Brianconn71/ms1-project/README.md

 #### Website Overall <a name="overall"></a>

-The overall website will have 3 pages, across the three pages will be the same navbar and footer.
+The overall website will have 3 pages.
+The three pages will have the same navbar and footer.
-The header will be consistent across all pages although the home page and the contact us page will have a main hero image while the About us page will have a carosel of images.
+The header will be consistent across all pages although the Home page and the Contact Us page will have a main header image while the About us page will have a carousel of images.

-There will be Call to action buttons on each page and the navbar at the top of the page will be the main source of navigation throughout the website.
+There will be Call To Action buttons on each page and the navbar at the top of the page will be the main source of navigation throughout the website.

 #### Home page <a name="home"></a>